OlivierGaland/bitcoin-puzzle-worker/README.md

 4. Setting up .env.gpu files :
     - There should be one .env.gpu file per gpu installed on your rig, please keep naming convention .env.gpu.xx where xx is a 2-digit number matching client service name
-    - Worker settings :
+    - Worker settings (mandatory) :
         - WORKER_START_DELAY : this will set a waiting time (in sec) before the client start, during my testing it seems if all clients are started in sync, nvidia drivers does not appreciate and may crash some containers, to prevent that use a different WORKER_START_DELAY for each .env.gpu file, a delay of 10 sec between each delay seems enough.
         - POOL_NAME : The pool name to work in.
         - WORKER_NAME : This should be a bitcoin address and will be checked on server side, note only legacies addresses are accepted (starting with 1 or 3).
 Be aware that it will be the proof that you had processed assigned range.
 Once the target key is broken, the rewards will be sent to this address.
 So be sure to not lose access to this wallet in any case.
         - SERVER_IP : should be set to  puzzle.hyenasoft.com
         - SERVER_PORT : should be set to  6603
-    - Video card settings :
+    - Video card settings (mandatory) :
         - For detailed infos on those settings please see the Understanding video card settings section.
         - GPU_BRAND : Set to Nvidia , currently only Nvidia card are supported.
         - GPU_NAME : Your card model, for example RTX3060Ti, it will allow to retrieve best settings from database.